Cohomology of Tanabe algebras: Introduction

 \subsection{Acknowledgements}

 We would like to thank James Brotherston and Natasha Cowley for helpful and interesting conversations whilst writing this paper.
 We would like to thank James Cranch and Sarah Whitehouse for the their feedback and support in this project and related work.
-We'd like to thank Rachael Boyd and Richard Hepworth for interesting conversations at the 2024 British Topology Meeting in Aberdeen.
+We would like to thank Rachael Boyd and Richard Hepworth for interesting conversations at the 2024 British Topology Meeting in Aberdeen.
 We would like to thank Guy Boyde for his comments and feedback on a previous draft of this paper.
+We thank the anonymous referee for their helpful and constructive comments.